 Can You Learn Forex Trading from Brokers Only?

 Forex brokers charge you for their services.
-However, most of them have free educational content that can help you as beginner.
+However, most of them have free educational content that can help you as a beginner.
 The only downside is that not all brokers have a detailed and comprehensive learning structure.
-Only few brokers have content that can guide you from being a beginner to an advanced trader.
+Only a few brokers have content that can guide you from being a beginner to an advanced trader.

 How to Choose a Forex Broker for Beginners in the UK